VeinDirectory.org

 Stephen F. Daugherty, MD, FACS, RVT, RPhS

-More Questions on VNUS
+Related Questions for VNUS

 I am 34 years old and want to proceed with VNUS and phlebectomy as a treatment for saphenous vein reflux.
 I have unsightly red, blue, and brown spots and enlarged veins on my feet.
 Are there any long-term effects of saphenous vein removal to consider?